$L^{\alpha-1}$ distance between two one-dimensional stochastic differential equations with drift terms driven by a symmetric $\alpha$-stable process: Distance between solutions in the -norm

 \section{Distance between solutions in the $L^{\alpha-1}(\Omega)$-norm}

 In this section, we present our first main result: a quantitative stability estimate for the solutions of SDE \eqref{SDE}.
 Our result generalizes previous findings in two significant directions.
 First, whereas Hashimoto and Tsuchiya \cite{Tsuchiya} measured the distance between coefficients using the supremum norm, our estimate is formulated in terms of the more refined $L^p\left(\mu_{x_0,\sigma}^{\alpha,T}\right)$-norm introduced in the previous section.
 Second, our framework incorporates non-zero drift terms, extending the zero-drift analysis from \cite{Nakagawa}.
 The proof strategy involves a delicate balancing act.
 We will employ Komatsu's method, which uses an auxiliary function $\ude$ controlled by parameters $\eps$ and $\delta$.
 Applying It\^o's formula yields a fundamental inequality, but this inequality contains coefficients that diverge as $\eps \to +0$ or $\delta \to \infty$.
 The core idea of our proof is to strategically choose these parameters as functions of the norms measuring the differences between the coefficients.
 This optimization process balances the diverging terms against the smallness of the errors, and the explicit convergence rates presented in the following theorem are a direct consequence of this procedure.
+In addition, it is important to emphasize that the restriction $\alpha > 1$ is not merely a consequence of the cited transition density theory introduced in Subsection \ref{SDE_density_section}, but is intrinsic to our Komatsu-type approach.
+Our proof is built upon an auxiliary function, $\ude$, which is a mollified version of the function $u(x)=|x|^{\alpha-1}$.
+The entire framework relies on the exponent $\alpha-1$ being positive, which ensures that this underlying function is regular at the origin and suitable for measuring pathwise distance.
+The case $\alpha \le 1$, known as the supercritical case, would require a fundamentally different methodology and is thus outside the scope of this paper.

 We are now in a position to state our first main result.
 The following theorem provides an explicit bound on the $L^{\alpha-1}(\Omega)$ distance between the solution $X$ of our baseline SDE \eqref{SDE} and the solution $\tilde{X}$ of a more general SDE with time-dependent coefficients.
 As a consistency check, we note that in the special case where $b=\tilde{b}=0$, our result recovers the convergence rate established in \cite[Theorem 31]{Nakagawa}.